davidtimmons/davidtimmons.github.io/app/src/pages/projects.md

        sizes="(max-width: 648px) 100vw, 648px">
 </p>

-*Text Scalpel App* is a Python *Flask* Web application designed using the MVC architecture pattern.
+*Text Scalpel App* is a Python Web application designed using Flask and the MVC architecture pattern.

 A user enters his or her name then uploads a text document.
 The app parses this file to find word counts and display a list of the most common words.
 It also generates a random text paragraph using words pulled from the file.
-Results are stored in a *SQLite* database using relational tables that link users to their text analysis results.
+Results are stored in a SQLite database using relational tables that link users to their text analysis results.

 <div class="posts-nav shadow project-details">